Morgan-Sell/usa-tourism-etl/README.md

 ## Potential Use Cases

 Now that the data is a semi-schematized structure.
 USTA and other organizations can assess tourism trends.
-For example, tourist-related business may like to know which foreigners most frequently travel to the U.S. They can cater to that culture's preferences.
-Another task could be to evaluate whether is a correlation between international tourists and number of foreigners that live in the visited city.
+For example, a tourist-related business may like to know which foreigners most frequently travel to the U.S. They can cater to that culture's preferences.
+Another task could be to evaluate whether there is a correlation between international tourists and the number of foreigners that live in the visited city.
 The tables below should the results for these analyses.

 <img src="https://github.com/Morgan-Sell/usa-tourism-etl/blob/main/img/sample_queries.jpg" width="500" height="300" class="center">

+The correlation between the number of tourists and the percentage of the population that is foreigners is **0.156**.
+This signifies a low correlation.
+This data lake allows people to perform more granular analysis.
+For example, one could assess the correlation between cities with a concentration of Hispanics and the number of tourists visiting from Latin America.
+A similar analysis could be performed substituting Asians and Asia for Hispanics and Latin America, respectively.

 ## Addressing Other Scenario